 A structured approach to writing fiction and poetry through an examination of genres, techniques, and creative processes.
 Prerequisite: ENGL 2043 Introduction to Creative Writing or consent of instructor.
-Spring of odd-numbered years.
+Spring.

 3633.
-English Literature I.
+English Literature I

 In this course students study the chief periods, literary movements, and greatest authors of English literature from its beginnings to the end of the sixteenth century.
 Fall of even-numbered years.